RobiNN1/phpCacheAdmin/README.md

 Keep it on a trusted network, or turn the login page on, or put your web server's own authentication in front of it.
 Setting `readonly` on top of that leaves only the read-only parts of the dashboards.

+Until users are defined, a notice about it opens on the dashboard.
+The first user can be set straight from it when the web server can write to `config.php`, the password is stored as a `password_hash()` hash and that session is logged in right away.
+Closing the notice hides it for a month, `authwarning => false` turns it off for good.

 ## Cronjob

 You can add these links to your cronjob to collect metrics when the dashboard is not open: